ermalaliraj/ejbconcurrency/README.md

 In the _dist_ folder you can find already builded modules for running the test.
 - `ejbconcurrency-ear.ear`   - to be deployed on jboss
-- `dashboardclient.jar`      - to test the EJB from the command line Example, to call the EJB using the implementation with `@PersistenceContext` use the following command:
+- `dashboardclient.jar`      - to test the EJB from the command line Example, to call the EJB using the implementation with _EntityManager_ use the following command:
 ```
 $ java -jar dashboardclient.jar 1 10
 ```